Published : December 28, 2018

 |Source – NSE Website|

 One important point to note here is that the settlement of funds between buyers and sellers is done outside the ambit of NSDL.
-Like for shares, NSDL is also the authorised depository for the certificate of deposits in India.
-The fund’s settlements for transactions in CDs in the secondary market is done through authorised stocks brokers itself.
+Like for shares, NSDL is also the authorized depository for the certificate of deposits in India.
+The fund’s settlements for transactions in CDs in the secondary market is done through authorized stocks brokers itself.

 Before answering this question lets look at the basics on which both types of deposits work.
 We need to understand from two aspects the difference between a certificate of deposit and bank deposit.
 The return perspective and the investment horizon aspect.
 Let us first discuss the investment horizon aspect.
 Banks do have as low as 7 days of deposit schemes.
 You can park your short-term surplus even for one day with a certificate of deposit.

 However, the problem is not with this.
 When you need money instantly then with your bank’s deposits you will need to pre-mature your deposits.
 Here lies the twist.
 Even with 7 days fixed deposit schemes when you will go for premature, there are penalties you need to pay.
 In some cases, it will even cost some portion of your principal amount also.
 Forget about the interest income.

 Since you can invest for as low as for 1 day and there is a secondary market for a certificate of deposit, prematurity is not an issue.
 So no as such cost associated with this.
 Whenever you need money, just withdraw it.
 However, you need to keep in mind that INR 1 lac is a minimum need for investing in a CD.
 While you can just do bank deposits with INR 100.

 Now comes the return perspective.
 Low durations bank deposits attract very low yield.
 In contrast yield on the certificate of deposits is high.
 The 7 days bank fixed deposits will give in between 3.5% to 5.5% annualized return.
 Whereas, the yearly yield of the certificate of deposits is around 7%.